shanahdt/MUSI3030/_sources/syllabus.txt

 Weekly Question Sheets
 ========================

-There will be questions on the readings due every Tuesday.
+There will be questions on the readings due **every Tuesday**.
 Answer these questions as succinctly as possible--usually one or two words per answer will suffice.
-Please submit these in **hard copy, pledged** (See *Honor* section below).
+Please submit these in **hard copy, pledged.**
+(See *Honor* section below).

 Biweekly Listening Comparisons